Date of Award:

 Metsulfuron stopped photosynthesis of field bindweed within two weeks regardless of herbicide dosage used.
 Field bindweed seedlings were observed growing in the field under light intensities of 28 to 62 μmoles m-2 s-1 which was below the light compensation point obtained for greenhouse grown bindweed plants (about 65 μmoles m-2 s-1).

 Higher quantities of 14C labelled metsulfuron per mg plant dry weight were recovered in the above treated leaf sections than in any other parts of bindweed plants.
 Metsulfuron applied as a foliage spray two days prior to administering 14C metsulfuron significantly increased absorption to the radiolabelled herbicide in field bindweed plants.

 Mashhadi, Hamid Rahimian, "Investigations of Field Performance and Physiological Effects of Metsulfuron and Metsulfuron Combinations on Field Bindweed (Convolvulus arvensis L.)" (1987).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 3820.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .